-Description: Smallholder agriculture continues to account for a significant proportion of income and employment in developing countries.
+Description: Agriculture continues to account for a significant proportion of income and employment in developing countries.
 Broad-based agricultural productivity growth is one of the main components for structural transformation and poverty reduction.
-For example, studies show that agricultural growth is up to 3.2 times better at reducing poverty at the one dollar-a-day level than growth in non-agricultural sectors.
-In this course, we will discuss the key drivers of agricultural growth and their role in rural development
+At the same time, rural households face extreme weather events and the increased prevalence or depth due to climate change forcing them to seek adaptation.
+In this course, we will discuss the key drivers of and constraints on agricultural growth, and their role in rural development, as well as relevant policies to boost both agriculture and structural transformation.